Think about all the ways a child learns to socialize with others from birth through the middle school years.

 Now think about a puppy.
 One month of a puppy’s life is equivalent to approximately one year of a human child’s life.
 That’s why it’s critical to prepare your puppy to interact with people, other animals, and new situations when they are 8-to-14 weeks old.

-While socializing a puppy during a pandemic is more challenging, we can successfully help our pups learn socialization skills.
+We can successfully help our pups learn socialization skills.
 We just have to be intentional about it.
 Similar to homeschooling our human children, we need to homeschool our puppies.

 Think of it as “puppy pre-school.”

 Here are 15 fun and easy ways you can socialize your puppy during that critical age of 8-to-14 weeks, to help them develop into a happy, confident, well-mannered dog.